 Volkswagen announced their new logo in September 2019.
-It introduced the new logo with its first electric car under the new ID brand, the ID.3 (the car is delayed due to a software issue) and the new logo has made its debut this month in the United States with the new 2020 Volkswagen Atlas Cross Sport.
+It introduced the new logo with its first electric car under the new ID brand, the VW ID.3 and the new logo has made its debut this month in the United States with the new 2020 Volkswagen Atlas Cross Sport.
 The new roundel is a minimalistic take on the company’s classic logo and has been designed to be versatile and digital-first, with only the basic elements and a flat, two-dimensional layout.
 The blue and white shades have also been changed to a deeper blue tone and will be offered in additional colour variants.

 According to Volkswagen Chief Designer Klaus Bischoff, the 2020 logo brings a new lightness to the VW brand with the ‘W’ now a floating element.
 He adds that the rebrand will help Volkswagen to easily display its identity digitally on devices and applications.
 Volkswagen is planning to complete the transition globally across its 10,000 dealers in 171 markets in 154 countries by mid-2020.
 In India, the VW Taigun presented at the Auto Expo had the updated logo.